Hancock County 4-H

 MINI 4-H INFORMATION

-The Mini 4-H Program is designed to supplement and introduce Kindergarten, First and Second graders to the 4-H Program.
-Mini 4-H is open to any boy or girl who is in kindergarten, first or second grade by the spring of the current year.
+The Mini 4-H Program is designed to supplement and introduce Kindergarten, First, and Second graders to the 4-H Program.
+Mini 4-H is open to youth in kindergarten, first, or second grade by the spring of the current year.

 4-H Volunteer Information